How to Adjust Photo Colors for Web and Ecommerce

 Step-by-step guide

-- Duplicate or keep an original before heavy grading.
+- Keep an original master before heavy grading.

 - Preview at phone size—over-saturation shows up quickly on OLED screens.